Jeremy Schott

 About Jeremy Schott

-Remembering Nicaea: The Ecclesiastical History of Ps.-Gelasius (CPG 6034)
+Remembering Nicaea: The Ecclesiastical History of Ps.-Gelasius (CPG 6034) (co-authors Martin Shedd and Sean Tandy)

 The anonymous Ecclesiastical History ascribed to “Gelasius of Cyzicus” (CPG 6034) and dating to the late 5th century, is a 3-book account of Constantine the Great’s rise to sole rule, the Council of Nicaea, and the immediate aftermath of the Council.
 The work has never been translated into English, and has been the subject of only two dedicated studies, both in German.
 It has also been largely ignored in studies of the reception and memory of Nicaea, because it has usually been considered “merely” a pastiche of other, familiar texts, in particular, Eusebius of Caesarea’s Ecclesiastical History and Life of Constantine.
 In fact, the text is compiled from a variety of sources, and many of these are otherwise-unknown.
 In addition to offering the first complete English translation of this work, the volume will offer a comprehensive introduction which locates the work within its theological, literary, and socio-historical contexts, along with extensive explanatory and exegetical notes.